 ‘Roseanne’ Revival Cancelled After Roseanne Barr’s Racist Twitter Rant Backlash

 ‘Roseanne’ is DONE.
-The ABC revival has been cancelled in the wake of star and creator Roseanne Barr’s racist tweet about former Obama aide Valerie Jarrett.
+The ABC revival has been cancelled in the wake of star and creator Roseanne Barr’s racist tweet about former Obama aide Valerie Jarrett, and HollywoodLife has EXCLUSIVE details.

 ABC Entertainment president Channing Dungey released the following statement to HollywoodLife on May 29: “Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show.”
 The news comes after Roseanne Barr, 65, compared Valerie Jarrett, 61, a former adviser to President Barack Obama, 56, to an “ape” on Twitter.
 She tweeted, “Muslim brotherhood & planet of the apes had a baby=vj.”
 The tweet was later deleted, and Roseanne apologized on Twitter.
 Roseanne has since been dropped from her agency, ICM Partners.
 Valerie’s team had “no comment” regarding Roseanne’s tweets.